DarylStark/__archived_my/README.md

 # The My Daryl Stark application

-Services for the My application that will act as a personal assistant for Daryl Stark.
+This repository contains the services for the My application, which will act as a personal assistant for Daryl Stark.
 The personal assistant will be repsonsible for a few tasks, which will grow to demand of Daryl Stark.
 For starters, it will be the backend for a Notebook application with REST API.
-This Notebook will serve as a integral part of the complete application.

 ## Folder structure